 Matthew Bentley, 2020 PhD EVEN and Mortenson Center in Global Engineering graduate.

 Postdoctoral Researcher, Environmental Engineering, CU Boulder.

-- Satisfactory completion of a preliminary examination, based on M.S. degree-level course work in Environmental Engineering topics.
-Each doctoral student shall take a Preliminary Examination as determined by the faculty of the specialty area in which the student is enrolled, normally not later than 12 months from the time the student is first enrolled in the Doctoral Program.
-The student must pass this examination in order to continue in the Doctoral Program.
+- Satisfactory completion of a preliminary examination, based on MS degree-level course work in Environmental Engineering topics.
+As a doctoral student, you shall take a Preliminary Examination as determined by the faculty of the specialty area in which you are enrolled, normally not later than 12 months from the time you first enrolled in the Doctoral Program.
+You must pass this examination in order to continue in the Doctoral Program.

 The Comprehensive Examination shall consist of a written and an oral examination.
-The exam may not be attempted until the student's last semester of formal course work.
-At the Comprehensive Examination, the student shall present a plan for the dissertation research to the Advisory Committee for approval.
+The exam may not be attempted until your last semester of formal course work.
+At the Comprehensive Examination, you shall present a plan for the dissertation research to the Advisory Committee for approval.
 Failure to pass the Comprehensive Examination may be remedied by repeating the examination after an interval of not less than four months.

 - A minimum of thirty semester hours of dissertation work.

 - Four semesters of Environmental Engineering graduate seminar, a non-credit seminar requiring attendance at 2/3 of the seminars each semester for satisfactory completion.

 - Satisfactory completion and defense of a PhD thesis under the supervision of a research advisor who is a member of the Environmental Engineering faculty.